Slither.io: Development

 In the weeks following the release, Howse worked on updates to stabilize the game and provide a better experience for players.
-In addition, he plans to add new features, such as a "friendly mode" that allows people to set up teams, and a way for the player to choose a server to play on.
+In addition, he planned to add new features, such as a "friendly mode" that allows people to set up teams, and a way for the player to choose a server to play on.
+As of December 2025, the latter has been added to the game.
 Howse said that two major gaming companies had approached him to buy Slither.io.
 He had considered the idea, since he felt that it was stressful to maintain the game.

 Reception

 Soon after release, Slither.io reached the top of the App Store sales charts in the free software category in several regions, including the United States and the United Kingdom.
 By the end of 2016, Slither.io had become Google's most searched video game of the year in the United States.

-Patricia Hernandez of Kotaku said that the game's low barriers to entry and similarity to Agar. io explained Slither. ios popularity.
+Patricia Hernandez of Kotaku said that the game's low barriers to entry and similarity to Agar.io explained Slither.ios popularity.
 She noted the game's fast pace.
 Boing Boing compared the game's core mechanic to that of the 2009 game Osmos.
 Brandt Ran, writing for Business Insider, said that "despite running into some technical hiccups—the game can lag heavily at times—I doubt Slither.io will be leaving my home screen anytime soon."
 Harry Slater, writing for Pocket Gamer, defined the game as "interesting", the gameplay as a "compulsive experience", and the structure as simple and similar to Agar.io, although it did not have a large replay value.
 TechCrunchs Felicia Williams praised the designs, getting "pleasantly surprised" with the variety of skins for customization.
 Lian Amaris of Gamezebo found the game to be "far more interesting than Agar.io" because it involved "an ever-growing languid body rather than just a flat circle", and praised "the dark environment with neon worms," which gave the game a "retro arcade feel."
 Amaris also compared the concept of Slither.io to that of Agar.io and stated that Slither.io was reminiscent of the classic arcade game Snake.

 Shortly after the release of the mobile versions, the game was in first place in the ranking of games of the App Store.
 Despite Slither.ios popularity, it received mixed reviews.
 Scottie Rowland of Android Guys praised the gameplay and graphics but criticized the ads that pop up on the screen after the end of the game, calling them "extremely annoying", and finding the payment to remove them "a bit pricey".